-Why do I think this is so important?
-Because it’s the other part of reality.
-Why did the explorers leave Europe?
-Because they had shit to learn, adventures to undertake, diseases to spread.
+Why is this important?
+Because it’s a whole other part of reality.
 The opportunity to conduct rational experiments in lucid dreaming has only just arrived – only the mystics made any use of it in the past, and we’re scared of mystics on account of how they threaten our worldview.
 But now scientists can – and a few actually are – get in on the action.
 Using agreed-upon patterns of eye-signals, people like the psychologist Stephen LaBerge pass messages back and forth from dreaming to waking – again, in real time.
 Him and his fellow investigators make reports.
 Their dream hairdos look awesome.
 They conduct experiments and publish them in peer-reviewed journals.
 Where are all the other scientists?
 The place should be packed with nerds and their dream slide-rules.
 Instead the whole subject is written off as a flaky epiphenomenon.

 Who knows what we’ll find down there if we take the time to look carefully, mindfully, without assumptions.
 The boring unimaginative view of dreaming considers dreams solely the domain of you – you may be able to learn things about your own psychology, but that’s it.
 WRONG.
 You can learn plenty about your psychology, but you can also learn about the physics of mind more generally – this is mind in a pure culture, without sensory input to dilute everything.
-And then – and here is a completely heretical idea but one I think may be the bestest ponderschniffle I ever had – there is also the possibility that you can learn something about the external world too, which is distorted and reflected back into the dream in ways we’ve hardly begun to appreciate.
+And then there is also the possibility that you can learn something about the external world too, which is distorted and reflected back into the dream in ways we’ve hardly begun to appreciate.
 Who knows what we’ll uncover as we plumb the transition zone between the internal and the external.

 This is a new story, the beginning, in fact, of a new category.
 Dispatch the galleons!